SeraphAgent/terminal/docs/schema.md

 | created_at  | timestamp | When the agent was created                     | Not Null          |

 ### Status Types
-- active
+- `active`: Agent is currently operational
-- training
+- `training`: Agent is in training phase
-- inactive
+- `inactive`: Agent is currently not active
-- error
+- `error`: Agent has encountered an error

 ### Agent Types
 - analyzer